kinmury/obsidian-miss-w-template/Slip-Box/MISSW - Workflow/Backlinks.md

 ---

-But maybe this way of seeing things are too graphic for your liking, and you maybe just want to see a list of files which connects to your note.
+But maybe this way of seeing things are too graphic for your liking, and you maybe just want to see a list of files which connects to your notes.

 The `[[links]]` connect 2 notes, but in one way.
 Let us work with the following example:

 ```mermaid
 graph LR